Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 If that description fits you and the way you ride, you don’t need better performance than what these wheels give you.

-Of the upgrade gravel wheels I tested, I noted differences in their response to my accelerations, their ability to climb, the comfort they provided, how smoothly they rolled, and how their freehub sounded while coasting.
-They all felt sufficiently stiff when I drove them hard going uphill and handled similarly on downhills and flat terrain.
+Of the upgrade gravel wheels I’ve tested, I noted differences in their response to my accelerations, their ability to climb, the comfort they provide, how smoothly they roll, and how their freehubs sound while coasting.
+They all felt sufficiently stiff when I rode them hard going uphill and handled similarly on downhills and flat terrain.
 All held up well over the months I rode them.

 HED EMPORIA GA PERFORMANCE – COMFORT WITH A BALANCED CHARACTER